Gradle Enterprise is now Develocity. Learn more about our rebrand here.

-Deprecation of pre-2021.3 versions of Test Distribution Agent, Test Distribution Gradle Plugin, and Gradle Enterprise Maven Extension (for use with Test Distribution)
+Deprecation of pre-2021.3 versions of Test Distribution Agent, Test Distribution Gradle Plugin, and Develocity Maven Extension (for use with Test Distribution)

-Using Test Distribution with versions older than Test Distribution Gradle plugin 2.2, Gradle Enterprise Maven extension 1.11, or Test Distribution agent 1.6 is now deprecated.
-These versions were introduced before Gradle Enterprise 2021.3 and use a communication protocol that requires manually specifying JVM arguments on JDK 17 and later.
+Using Test Distribution with versions older than Test Distribution Gradle plugin 2.2, Develocity Maven extension 1.11, or Test Distribution agent 1.6 is now deprecated.
+These versions were introduced before Develocity 2021.3 and use a communication protocol that requires manually specifying JVM arguments on JDK 17 and later.
 Therefore, support for them will be removed in 2023.2.
 Please check your builds and agents and update them as necessary.

 The maximum number of build cache entries may reduce after upgrading